AI in Grades 7-8

 - Choose the right algorithm to solve a particular problem

-- Describe the role of weights and backpropagation during the training of a neural network
+- Describe the role of weights and back propagation during the training of a neural network

 Resources you might use: